 When we focus on our personal strengths, we often become more engaged in the process of self-improvement and the development of inner resources.
 Recognizing what you’re good at, how those skills and characteristics help you reach goals, succeed, or make meaningful connections, can increase your sense of self-worth.
-Having a strength-based focus can motivate you to continue to grow, learn, and progress toward your potential.
+Maintaining a strength-based focus can motivate you to continue to grow, learn, and progress toward your full potential.
 Creating reminders of who we are and who we’re becoming keeps us focused through distraction, and enhances resilience during times of struggle or transformation.

 Shifts in mindset that result from a greater focus on the positives, particularly those that encourage the extension of more kindness and compassion toward ourselves, will bring us closer to our true potential.
 Those who embrace their personal strengths often feel more satisfied and content with who they are and their circumstances.
 Perhaps most importantly, belief in ourselves, and our abilities, is fundamentally necessary to reaching all other goals.